 A meringue is a type of dessert or candy made from whipped egg whites and sugar, along with an acidic ingredient such as lemon, vinegar, or cream of tartar.

 The traditional meringue from Provence is hardish on the outside, and soft and airy on the inside.
 They come in many flavors such as lemon or lavender, and are often topped with nuts.
+You can buy them from specialized candy shops and also find them at grocery stores in Provence.

 A staple in Provence and the South of France, socca is a type flatbread made with chickpea flour.
 It is usually served as an appetizer and is meant to be finger food.